List of Green Lanterns: Saarek

 Saarek claims to be able to speak with the dead.
 He helps his fellow Lanterns track and capture the Sinestro Corps member who has been killing rookie Lantern's families, and is later tasked by a rogue Guardian, Scar, to find and speak with the Anti-Monitor's corpse.
 He later encounters Ash, who was also sent to find the Anti-Monitor, and the two decide to join forces.
 As they continue their journey, the voices of the dead grow so loud that they rupture Saarek's eardrums, deafening him.
 The two find the Black Lantern Power Battery, only to awaken the dormant power of the battery itself as two giant hands rise up from the ground and chase them, seeking flesh.
-He and Ash do not survive the conflict and are later seen as Black Lanterns at Scar's side on Ryut.
+He and Ash do not survive the conflict and are later seen as Black Lanterns.

 Shilandra Thane

-Sector 3399; First appeared in Green Lantern Corps Quarterly #1.
+Sector 3399; first appeared in Green Lantern Corps Quarterly #1.